 - Explore Museumpark

 - See the Old Harbor

 Take a Spido boat tour

-Rotterdam’s Museumpark is home, as the name suggests, to a group of the city’s finest museums.
-The buildings showcase everything from the work of Old Masters to temporary fashion shows to animals preserved in formaldehyde.
+Museumpark is home, as the name suggests, to a group of the city’s finest museums.
+These attractions showcase everything from the work of Old Masters to temporary fashion shows to animals preserved in formaldehyde.

 Rotterdam is home to one of the most unique hotels/museums we’ve encountered—the ss Rotterdam.
-This ship from the Holland America line was once known as “The Grande Dame” and sailed the oceans for over 40 years until being permanently docked in the port of Rotterdam.
+This ship from the Holland America line was once known as “The Grande Dame” and sailed the oceans for over 40 years until being permanently docked in the port.
 She opened as a combined hotel and museum in 2010.

 You can visit the ship for events, to dine, or to take one of the many tours available.
 Possible stops include the bridge, engine rooms, Captain’s quarters, and the various public spaces of the ship.
+They even have two escape rooms.
 Staying overnight in one of its 254 hotel rooms (decorated in 1950s motif, of course) is also quite an experience—one of the more unusual things to do in Rotterdam.

 Dating from the 14th century, the Old Harbor (Oude Haven) is one of the more historic places to visit in Rotterdam and is the city’s oldest harbor.
 This unique area is home to an eclectic mix of old and new.

 In the Old Harbor, you’ll find a small shipyard where historic ships are renovated (part of the Maritime Museum) as well as a group of regal, old ships that are actually moored in the harbor.
 There are also historic merchant houses, which are some of the oldest surviving buildings in the city.
 This history is juxtaposed against a lively group of waterfront cafes, modern architecture, and innovations like the first skyscraper in the city.
 It’s a great place to grab a drink or a snack and take in the view.